nabil-rady/eec-task/README.md

 ### To run the app locally

-You need to install php >= 7.4, composer and php-gd.
+You need to install php >= 7.4, composer and php-gd and create a databse file at database/database.sqlite.
+Copy the contents of `.env.example` into a file named `.env`.
 Then, run:

 ```
 composer install
 php artisan migrate
 php artisan storage:link
+php artisan key:generate
+php artisan config:cache
 php artisan serve
 ```